 When a taxpayer has reached the relevant threshold, as determined by their submission frequency, a penalty will be charged for that failure and every subsequent failure to make a submission on time, but their points total will not increase.

 |Submission frequency||Penalty threshold|

-Points will have a lifetime of two years; after which they will expire.
-This will be calculated from the month after the month in which the failure occurred.
+Points have a lifetime of two years; after which they expire.
+This is calculated from the month after the month in which the failure occurred.
 Points will not expire when a taxpayer is at the penalty threshold.
 This ensures they must achieve a period of compliance to reset their points.

 After a taxpayer has reached the penalty threshold, all the points accrued within that points total will be reset to zero when the taxpayer has met both the following conditions:

 - A period of compliance (that is, meeting all submission obligations on time for the period of compliance – see table below); and

 - The taxpayer has submitted all the submissions which were due within the preceding 24 months.
 It does not matter whether or not these submissions were initially late.

 Both requirements must be met before points can be reset.

 |Submission frequency||Period of compliance|

 If a taxpayer is at the penalty threshold and has achieved the period of compliance, but has outstanding submissions, they will remain at the penalty threshold and continue to be charged penalties for any further failures to make submissions on time.